![]() ![]() ![]() ![]() ![]() ![]() ![]() (Translate this site) |

 As luck would have it, there was a handy alternative to that curvy mountain lane, barely a hundred yards or so from the point of no return.
 But it was more an off-road sort of affair than anything else.
 A course in such poor shape that I was sure Jason's Ferrari would have no shot at all in traversing it, if I forced him to accept it as the only way to Burnt Springs.

-I'd also brought along a US Geological Survey map to show Jason the difference between the routes.
+I'd also brought along a U.S. Geological Survey map, to show Jason the difference between the routes.

 The turn off itself wasn't much more than a clearing off the side of the road.
 But it presented a decent picnic spot for those so inclined.

-Steve had shown me the route one night long ago, in his Mustang (I'm unsure now if it was the 1971 Boss 351 he first owned, or the 1970 which came after).
+Steve had first shown me the route one night long ago, in one of his own Mustangs (I'm unsure now of which model; but I remember being amazed to learn that a street car might be capable of navigating such a course).
 Since then I'd taken the path myself a few times: at least once to avoid a police road block.
-It was a rough and tumble sort of thing the whole way.
-Downright scary looking to the uninitiated.
-But it was passable for those not faint of heart (assuming the river was low and there was no winter ice around, and no recent rains had turned the first leg into ultra slippery mud).
-Unlike many off-road courses, this one actually played well with wide tires-- as wide tracks reduced the chance you'd get irrevocably stuck in the deep and narrow gullies which ran through much of the down hill leg, parallel to the road's own direction.
-Gullies which could be darn hard to see at times, through warm weather foliage.
-In those cases you had to 'feel' your way, or else remember the route from practice.
+It was a rough and tumble sort of thing the whole way; downright scary looking to the uninitiated.
+But it was passable for those not faint of heart (assuming the river was low and there was no winter ice around, and no recent rains had turned several of its sections into a paradoxical form of mud, which could somehow be both ultra slippery and super-sticky at one and same time).

 But all that had served to prime me for this race.